postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - Invalidate: `O(Recursive_Items_Per_Dependency * Dependencies_Per_Item)`
 - Clean up: `O(Items * Dependencies_Per_Item + Dependencies * Items_Per_Dependency)`

-Race conditions affecting performance can happen when several operations attempt to set the same key.
-In this case, Redis transactions are used to achieve consistency, and they might be repeated in case of race.
-Adding items that share the same dependencies do not cause races and do not affect performance.
+Race conditions affecting performance can occur when several operations attempt to set the same key.
+In this case, Redis transactions are used to achieve consistency, and they might be repeated in case of a race condition.
+Adding items that share the same dependencies does not cause race conditions and does not affect performance.

-### Clearing the cache
+## Clearing the cache

 To remove all cache keys, you can: